 There are many things you can do to support your child while COVID-19 continues to be apart of our lives.
 Below find some general tips for supporting your child, as well as strategies for managing challenging behaviour that may arise during this time, and supporting children and youth with specific mental health challenges including anxiety and ADHD.

 Tips for supporting your child:

 - Maintain a family day that has structure and elements of their ‘normal’ routine (plan activities, meals, quiet time, exercise, and sleep).
 For younger children, a visual schedule with pictures can be helpful.
 For older children, try co-creating this schedule.
-Teens can be encouraged to create their own schedule with parent input.
+Youth can be encouraged to create their own schedule with parent input.

 - Share with them your own strategies for dealing with stress so that your children can learn from you.

 - Monitor and restrict your child’s access to media about COVID-19 – just like for adults, constant information can feel overwhelming and add to stress.
 If you are worried about your child’s use of technology and would like to develop healthy tech habits, check out our podcast on Keeping Tech in Check.

 - Stay connected in a way that feels best for you and your family.
 Everyone will have a different comfort and risk level.
 Check out some things to consider when spending time with others.